-We believe that a significant component of each officer's compensation should be based upon the Company's financial results, as reflected by increases in the price of our stock.
-We use equity compensation, options and restricted stock, for this purpose.
-The 2011 LTIP is intended to ensure that this practice continues, notwithstanding the expiration of the prior plan.
+As explained in the CD&A, we believe that a significant component of each officer's compensation should be based upon the Company's financial results, as reflected by increases in the price of our stock.
+We believe that this type of compensation directly aligns the interests of our executives with the interests of our shareholders.
+We use equity compensation, both options and restricted stock, to accomplish this purpose.